-What You Need To Know About The New U.S. Climate Assessment
+New U.S. Climate Assessment Forecasts Dire Effects On Economy, Health

 Increasing rain and humidity could cause agricultural productivity to fall in the Midwest, and warming oceans will hurt fisheries.
 Along the coasts, more severe flooding threatens billions of dollars' worth of property and infrastructure, which in turn "could affect the economic stability of local governments, businesses, and the broader economy."

 Extreme weather events could also cause price spikes and interrupt international trade.
-As an example, the report notes that 2011 flooding in Thailand disrupted production of Ford and Honda vehicles in the U.S., and cost a U.S. based hard drive manufacturer $199 million in losses.
+As an example, the report notes that flooding in Thailand in 2011 disrupted production of Ford and Honda vehicles in the U.S. and cost a U.S.-based hard drive manufacturer $199 million in losses.

 Climate change threatens Americans' health

-Again, the rise of extreme events like wildfires, floods and storm surges pose the most immediate danger to public health and well being.
+Again, the rise of extreme events like wildfires, floods and storm surges poses the most immediate danger to public health and well-being.
 The report finds that with continued warming, heat-related deaths will increase.

-The warming climate and more frequent and intense rain events might also expand the range of ticks and mosquitoes, exposing more people to diseases like West Nile, dengue, chikungunya, and Lyme disease.
+The warming climate and more frequent and intense rain might also expand the range of ticks and mosquitoes, exposing more people to diseases like West Nile, dengue fever, chikungunya and Lyme.

 Climate change could also worsen harmful ozone levels and air pollution.
-That could send more people to the hospital for aggravated asthma and respiratory or cardiovascular problems, and could even increase premature deaths.
+That could send more people to the hospital for aggravated asthma and respiratory or cardiovascular problems and could even increase premature deaths.
 As with so many climate impacts, the report notes that those most at risk include children, the elderly and low-income communities.

 U.S. infrastructure was not built for these changes

-Much of America's infrastructure is already aging and deteriorating, and it's taking a pounding from extreme weather.
-In some places, more intense rain and saltwater intrusion have led to dam failures, bridge and road closures, and power outages.
+Much of America's infrastructure is already aging and deteriorating, and it is taking a pounding from extreme weather.
+In some places, more intense rain and saltwater intrusion have led to dam failures, bridge and road closures and power outages.
 Heavier downpours can also overwhelm sewer systems, causing untreated water to flow into rivers.

-In the west, prolonged drought has forced utilities to cut back on electricity production from hydropower.
-Extreme heat, (and higher demand) can also raise the risk of power outages.
-The report notes that power outages can also affect drinking water treatment, among many other services people take for granted.
+In the West, prolonged drought has forced utilities to cut back on electricity production from hydropower.
+Extreme heat (and higher demand) can also raise the risk of power outages.
+The report notes that power outages can affect drinking water treatment, among many other services people take for granted.

-Intense rain, flooding, and heat can also hurt the nation's vast network of transportation, shutting down major highways and coastal airports, and halting freight movement.
+Intense rain, flooding and heat can also hurt the nation's vast network of transportation, shutting down major highways and coastal airports and halting freight movement.

 What's the risk ahead?